leonlinsx/minimal-mistakes/_posts/2020-06-24-data-aliens.md

 We need to find a way to distinguish "intelligent" signals from "non-intelligent" ones.
 For example, I'd want to differentiate between singing on a microphone vs [audio feedback](https://en.wikipedia.org/wiki/Audio_feedback "audio").

 It'd be helpful if we had examples of alien communication, or knew what we were looking for.
-We obviously don't have the former \[3\], but there are ways for us to further narrow down what characteristics an intelligent signal might have, vs random noise.
+We obviously don't have the former \[3\], but there are ways for us to further narrow down the latter.
+What we want to find are characteristics that an intelligent signal might have in contrast to random noise.

 One way of doing so is by looking at non-human intelligent life all around us.
 [We use Antarctica as a proxy for Mars,](https://www.cnn.com/2015/12/09/health/white-mars-antarctica-concordia/index.html "Mars") and can similarly use animals as a proxy for alien language.